timvisee/barbapappa/docs/specs/money.md

 The list of available service types will grow when more payment services are added to the application.

+Some services can be configured globally to provide it's service to communities for easy payment integration.
+Communities will then be able to add the provided service for payment support with minimal configuration requirements.

+For example, the bunq service may be used to generate payment requests.
+The use of bunq requires an economy to have a premium bunq account and access to their API.
+Administrators of the BARbapAPPa platform may add credentials for a general bunq account.
+Economy users would then be able to use this service if _provided_.
+The economy would only have to configure their IBAN account number.
+When the payment is processed through bunq, it is redirected to the proper IBAN of the economy.

-#### Supported payment services model
+#### Payment services model
 - `id`: index
-- `economy_id`: reference to an economy
+- `economy_id`: optional reference to an economy, null to add the service globally
 - `service_type`:
-    - 2: manual IBAN transfer: a manual IBAN transfer, that must be approved by authorized users
+    - 2: manual IBAN service: a manual IBAN transfer, that must be approved by authorized users
-    - 3: bunq request: a payment request through bunq
+    - 3: bunq service: a payment through bunq, a payment request or an automated bank transfer
-    - 4: bunq automated IBAN transfer: IBAN transfer that is automatically processed
+    - 4: provided bunq service: a provided payment through bunq, a payment request or an automated bank transfer
 - `can_withdraw`: true if money can be withdrawn through this service
-- `enabled`: true if enabled
+- `enabled`: true if enabled, false if not
 - `archived`: false if available, true if archived and hidden
 - `created_at`: the date this service was created at
 - `updated_at`: the date this service was last updated at

-## Payment services
-TODO

-### Manual IBAN transfer
+### Manual IBAN service
-TODO
+A manual transfer to an IBAN account owned by the community.

+The user using this payment service would need to manually transfer to a given IBAN account.
+Authorized people in the community then have to manually confirm the transaction was successful days later.

+#### Manual IBAN service model
+`service_manual_iban`:
+- `id`: index
+- `payment_service_id`: reference to the payment service
+- `iban_account_id`: reference to the IBAN banking account to transfer money to
+- `created_at`: the date this service was created at
+- `updated_at`: the date this service was last updated at

-### Bunq request
+### bunq service
-TODO
+A payment using the bunq service.

+This might be using a payment request, or a manual transfer by the user which is automatically checked and validated.

+#### bunq service model
+`service_bunq`:
+- `id`: index
+- `payment_service_id`: reference to the payment service
+- `share`: true to share and provide this service to others.
+- `enable_requests`: enable payment request support
+- `enable_auto_transfers`: enable automated transfer check support
+- `created_at`: the date this service was created at
+- `updated_at`: the date this service was last updated at

+### Provided bunq service
+This is similar to the regular bunq service as the payment goes through bunq.
+However, the bunq service (API configuration, premium account subscription and so on) are provided by another configured service.
+The service that provides is possibly configured globally in the application, or in a different economy.

+The economy that uses the provided service, only has to specify a target IBAN account all succeede transactions will be sent to.
+The rest is done through the providing service.

+`service_bunq_provided`:
+- `id`: index
+- `payment_service_id`: reference to the payment service
+- `custom_bunq_transfer_id`: reference to a custom bunq transfer
+- `enable_requests`: enable payment request support
-### bunq automated IBAN transfer
+- `enable_auto_transfers`: enable automated transfer check support
-TODO
+- `bank_account_iban_id`: reference to an IBAN banking account to send the money to.
+- `created_at`: the date this service was created at
+- `updated_at`: the date this service was last updated at